-Total Revenue of \$89.6m for the 2020 year was \$4.1m up on the previous year.
-This reflects a strong year with demand for our science expertise continuing to increase through both delivery of MBIE Endeavour contestable research and non-MBIE investment from central and local government clients.
-Net Profit after tax at \$4.9m reflects strong underlying performance, the impact of legislative taxation changes and that we are able to invest in the organisation.
+Total Revenue of \$97.1m for the 2021 year was \$7.5m up on the previous year.
+This reflects a strong year with demand for Toitū services and the profile of activity in the BioHeritage National Science Challenge.
+Net Profit after tax at \$3.3m reflects continued strong underlying performance and that we are able to invest in the organisation.